 (Giggles) It’s a very interesting question.
-The way I began was very different; it was unlike an action hero or a chocolate boy.
-I did an interesting character in Paruthi Veeran, after that my transition into main stream or rather entertainment sector was through ‘Paiyaa’, because even ‘Aayirathil Oruvan’ was also an experiment.
-I think ‘Paiyaa’ got me this Chocolate boy image and ‘Naan Mahaan Alla’ again a serious film where I had to act there sustained me.
+The way I began was very different, it was unlike an action hero or a chocolate boy.
+I did an interesting character in Paruthi Veeran, after that my transition into main stream or rather entertainment sector was through ‘Paiyyaa’(Awaara in Telugu), because even ‘Ayarthil Oruvan’ (Yuganiki Okkadu in Telugu) was also an experiment.
+I think Paiyyaa got me this Chocolate boy image and ‘Naan Mahaan Alla’ (Tamil) again a serious film where I had to act there.
 I think I’ll try to split between action hero and chocolate boy image, because I like action and I enjoy comedy.
 So I think ideally a character that can get me both!

 Working with new directors

-See I am also still new (laughing).
-I need some time to learn my craft and be surer about what I can deliver even without the director being there.
-Or with minimal brief from the director, I should be able to give what the film requires.
-Once I go to that level, probably I’ll be able to work with new comers.
+See I am also new (laughing).
+I need some time to learn my craft and be more sure about what I can deliver even without the director being there.
+Or director not explaining me to exactly what he wants, I should be able to give what the film requires, once I go to that level, probably I’ll be able to work with new comers.
 But again when I see everyday at the shooting spot, the number of decisions that have to be made and the amount of knowledge a director needs to have, I really think a director has to have reasonable knowledge to work.
 I think it will take quite some time to work with a new director or if a story is really impressive that I can’t say no to, and then I’d probably work.